 Other Top Tips for Budgeting in your Student Kitchen

-There’s lots of ways to keep your student kitchen running and your tummy full on a budget without just living on packets of 20p ramen noodles.
+There are lots of ways to keep your student kitchen running and your tummy full on a budget without just living on packets of 20p ramen noodles.
 Here at Student Discount Squirrel, we often utilise the following to save some pennies and enjoy some great meals, even on a shoestring.

 Go food shopping late in the day

 if your local supermarket closes at a set time, head in for the final hour, or, if it’s 24hrs, do so in the evening.
-This is the time of day when the most items will be discounted in order to try and encourage them to sell before they’re unusable.
+This is the time of day when most items will be discounted in order to try and encourage them to sell before they’re unusable.

 Use cashback apps